Azathothas/Stars/README.md

 ## Shell

+- [agnostic-apollo/sudo](https://github.com/agnostic-apollo/sudo) – A wrapper script to drop to the supported shells or execute shell script files or their text passed as an argument with superuser (root) context in termux
+- [cswl/tsu](https://github.com/cswl/tsu) – Gain root shell on Termux.
 - [Aj-Seven/Android-Sysinfo](https://github.com/Aj-Seven/Android-Sysinfo) – This script fetches the Android System Information that written in pure Shell Script and can run in termux app easily.
 - [bdloser404/Fluttermux](https://github.com/bdloser404/Fluttermux) – Run Flutter on Termux Natively.
 Install Latest Flutter SDK on Termux within hour.
 - [termux-pacman/glibc-packages](https://github.com/termux-pacman/glibc-packages) – Glibc packages for termux